bspiewak6/portfolio/README.md

-## Create Portfolio Website
+## Brian Spiewak's Portfolio
 ## Description
-A prospective employer wants to view my deployed portfolio of work samples to see if I am good fit for an open position at their company
+This project was to create my first portfolio website displaying projects I have created myself and been a contributor to.
+This app intends to show my web development skills as I am currently studying to become a full stack web developer in the University of Pennsylvania's LPS Coding Bootcamp.

 ## Table of Contents
 * [Technologies](#technologies)